nodejs/node-addon-api/doc/promises.md

 void Promise::Deferred::Reject(napi_value value) const;
 ```

-Rejects the Promise object held by the Promise::Deferred object.
+Rejects the Promise object held by the `Napi::Promise::Deferred` object.

-* `[in] value`: The N-API primitive value with which to reject the Promise.
+* `[in] value`: The N-API primitive value with which to reject the `Napi::Promise`.